 The first year course is run as a joint venture with the Statistics Department.
-The official first year syllabus for the Preliminary Examination for 2017/18 is set out online at http://courses.maths.ox.ac.uk/node/6005.
-The lecture courses form a co-ordinated programme, ensuring full and careful coverage, avoiding unnecessary duplication to help you prepare for the examinations.
+The official first year syllabus for the Preliminary Examination for 2018/19 is set out online at https://courses.maths.ox.ac.uk/overview/undergraduate#37617.
+The lecture courses form a coordinated programme, ensuring full and careful coverage, avoiding unnecessary duplication to help you prepare for the examinations.